Mindinventory/MIStoryView/README.md

 # Key features
 * Set a list of image URLs in MiStoryView.
-* Customized duration for the particular story (in milliseconds).
+* Customize duration for the particular story (in milliseconds).
 * Set any of the predefined animations, while swiping between multiple stories.
 * Move to the back and forth story by tapping on the right and left parts of an image.
 * Hold story by just simply touch on it.